bndtools/bnd/biz.aQute.bnd.gradle/README.md

 A Bnd Workspace build uses the information specified in the Bnd Workspace's `cnf/build.bnd` file and each project's `bnd.bnd` file to configure the Gradle projects and tasks.

 The [`biz.aQute.bnd.gradle`][2] jar contains the Bnd Gradle Plugins.
-These plugins requires at least Gradle 5.3 for Java 8 to Java 12, at least Gradle 6.0 for Java 13, at least Gradle 6.3 for Java 14, at least Gradle 6.7 for Java 15, and at least Gradle 7.0 for Java 16.
+These plugins requires at least Gradle 6.1 for Java 8 to Java 13, at least Gradle 6.3 for Java 14, at least Gradle 6.7 for Java 15, and at least Gradle 7.0 for Java 16.